 THE 10 BEST WAYS TO INCREASE DOPAMINE LEVELS NATURALLY

 Your body produces dopamine in the brain, but certain substances and factors contribute to healthy dopamine levels and production.
-Making sure you add these foods and activities to your lifestyle is a great way to boost your dopamine production for a better quality of life.
+Making sure you add these foods and activities to your sober lifestyle is a great way to boost your dopamine production for a better quality of life.

 1) Eat Plenty of Protein